mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

     Shakespeare, William
     Shakespeare, William

 Voila!
-You\'ve taken the alphabetized list, which is the output of the `sort` command, and fed it as input to the `cut` command.
-Don\'t give the `cut` command a filename to use, because you want it to operate on the text that\'s piped out of the `sort` command.
+You've taken the alphabetized list, which is the output of the `sort` command, and fed it as input to the `cut` command.
+Don't give the `cut` command a filename to use, because you want it to operate on the text that's piped out of the `sort` command.

-Pipes are just that simple\--text flows down the pipe from one command to the next.\
+Pipes are just that simple--text flows down the pipe from one command to the next.

 How about if you wanted a sorted list of titles instead?
-Since the title is the second field, let\'s try using `-f2` with the `cut` command instead of `-f1`:
+Since the title is the second field, let's try using `-f2` with the `cut` command instead of `-f1`:

     $ sort books | cut -d: -f2